 But it is also a great place to meet the locals.
 Every afternoon, when it started to get a little cooler, I would play netball with the girls in the village and would often get invited to dinner at their homes.

-5. Lake Kivu, Kibuye, Rwanda
+5. Lake Kivu, Rwanda

 6. Taghazout, Morocco

 One place I found to be particularly lovely was the village of Taghazout.
-I actually stayed just down the road in Tamraght, but would venture to Taghazout for dinner.
-It’s a Mecca for surfers and as such draws in a nice crowd.
-There are plenty of surf schools that cater for everyone from beginners to pros.
-Staying at a surf school also means that you are pretty much guaranteed to make some friends.
+I actually stayed just down the road in Tamraght but would venture to Taghazout for dinner.
+It’s a mecca for surfers and, as such, draws a fun crowd.

 7. Cape Maclear, Malawi